How to Protect Your Home From the Freezing Weather

 Categories: Seasonal, Winter, Heating & Plumbing, Radiators, How to Guides, How to Guides - Seasonal

-It's that time of the year when the Met Office is issuing yellow warnings for snow & ice and you see numbers like predicted temperatures like -4 on your weather app.
-Yikes!
+It's that time of the year when the Met Office is issuing yellow warnings for snow & ice & you start to see predicted temperatures like -4.

 Here are a few tips on how to protect your home from the freezing weather.